usegalaxy-no/ansible-role-nels-galaxy-api/README.md

 1. checkout the infrastucture-playbook
 2. follow the instructions <https://usegalaxy-no.readthedocs.io/en/latest/deployment.html>
-3. the nga role is included in the requirements.yml and will be installed by ansible-galaxy
+3. the nga role is included in the requirements.yml and will be installed by ansible-galaxy.
-4. go to the env folder (main or test) and run ansible-playbook nga.yml
+   Step is included in the infrastucture doc.
-5. nga.yml checks out the nels-galaxy-api and installs it
+4. go to the env folder (main or test) and run "ansible-playbook nga.yml" nga.yml checks out the nels-galaxy-api and installs it

 Example Playbook
 ----------------